jellewillekes/sequential-causal-inference/README.md

 ## Project Overview

 This project aims to contribute to existing models by developing and integrating methodologies for sequential causal inference, particularly focusing on sequential treatments and randomization while addressing both linear and nonlinear relationships between the treatment variable and the outcome variable.
 By combining the Factorial IV framework and Causal Random Forests, we aim to provide robust and flexible tools for sequential causal inference.
-As a practical application, we analyze the causal effects of participating in domestic cup competitions on a team's performance in the league and in subsequent matches.
+As a practical application, we analyze the causal effects of participating in domestic cup competitions on a team's performance in the league and in subsequent fixtures.

 ## Analysis Components